Skip to main content

 We recommend the following conventions when defining routes:

-• Use consistent route segments for related pages (i.e. /users and users/:userId for a Users and UserDetail page)
+• Maintain consistent route segments for related pages (i.e. /users and users/:userId for a Users and UserDetail page).

-• Use route parameters for any required data, such as the ID of a resource on a resource-specific page
+• Use route parameters for required data, such as the ID of a resource on a resource-specific page.

 For example, a route that follows these conventions would be /payment-methods/:methodType.